Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/03-Class-Project.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What is expected for my class project?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "To describe the expectations for having your own dataset in this class"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "You must have your own dataset to use in this class."
 ---

 ### Description of Project